Olivia Nuzzi: Weiner mayoral campaign

-While she was a 20-year-old junior at Fordham University in 2013, Nuzzi volunteered as an intern for Anthony Weiner's New York City mayoral campaign.
-During her brief stint with the campaign, she was hired as a staff writer by NSFWcorp and described her experiences as an intern on the Weiner campaign in a blog post on July 28, 2013.
+While a 20-year-old junior at Fordham University in 2013, Nuzzi volunteered as an intern for Anthony Weiner's New York City mayoral campaign.
+During her brief stint, she was hired as a staff writer by NSFWcorp and described her experiences as an intern on the Weiner campaign in a blog post on July 28, 2013.
 In it, she asserted that Weiner referred to her and another female intern as "Monica," that an unnamed source told her that Weiner had lied to his campaign manager, who had quit as a result, and that the manager was one of a "series of staffers who have fled the campaign."

-The New York Daily News commissioned her to write a follow-up article about the campaign that became a July 30, 2013, front-page story.
-According to Nuzzi, some of her fellow interns were working in the campaign because they were hoping to meet Weiner's wife, Huma Abedin, and, through Abedin, her boss Hillary Clinton, to be involved in Clinton's anticipated run for the presidency.
+The New York Daily News commissioned Nuzzi to write a follow-up article about the campaign that became a July 30, 2013, front-page story.
+According to Nuzzi, some of her fellow interns were working in the campaign hoping to meet Weiner's then-wife, Huma Abedin, and, through Abedin, her boss Hillary Clinton, to be involved in Clinton's anticipated run for the presidency.

 In an interview with Talking Points Memo that was published that day, Weiner's communications director Barbara Morgan, who later said she thought her interview was off the record, used several profane and vulgar slurs to describe Nuzzi and said Nuzzi "was clearly there because she wanted to be seen.... she would just not show up for work," that Nuzzi had signed and violated a non-disclosure agreement, and that Morgan had earlier "tried to fire her, but she begged to come back and I gave her a second chance."
 Morgan later apologized to Nuzzi, and Nuzzi accepted the apology.